fogWraith/HLServer/Docs/Protocol-Ext.md

 ### Login (107)

 - No additional data objects are required.
-Large-file support is granted server-side (version or global enable) using the client version string.
+Clients that advertise `CAPABILITY_LARGE_FILES` set that bit in `DATA_CAPABILITIES`; the server uses that (or a whitelist/global override) to allow large-file mode for the session.

 ### Get File Name List (200)

 - Server: when large-file mode is active, append `DATA_FILESIZE64` immediately after each `DATA_FILE` object to provide the full byte length.
 The legacy `FileSize` field in `DATA_FILE` remains 32-bit and may clamp at 0xFFFFFFFF.
+- Server: if large-file mode is **not** allowed for the peer, entries whose true size exceeds 0xFFFFFFFF are omitted from the listing (and folder counts skip them) to avoid advertising un-fetchable items to legacy clients.
 - Client: prefer `DATA_FILESIZE64` when present; fall back to the 32-bit value otherwise.

 ### Download File (202)